Upgrades

 Note

 There are no other upgrade paths than the ones listed above.
-For instance, you cannot upgrade version 19 to version 20.3 directly, you first need to upgrade it to 19.3, then to 20, then to 20.3.
+For instance, you cannot upgrade version 21 to version 22 directly, you first need to upgrade it to 21.3, then to 22.

 Types of upgrade